elusivecodes/FyreSchema/README.md

 **Has Index**

-Determine if the table has an index.
+Determine whether the table has an index.

 - `$name` is a string representing the index name.